ClearScore

+ClearScore is a British financial technology business that provides credit scores, reports and affordability scores for individuals at no cost to its users.
+It also provides a marketplace in which people source credit cards, loans and car finance.
+ClearScore earns commission from the financial services providers to which it refers individual clients that have used its services.

-ClearScore is a British financial technology business founded in July 2015, by Justin Basini (b.
+It was founded in July 2015, by Justin Basini (b.
 June 1974), Nigel Morris and Dan Cobley (b.
 June 1967).
-It was the first company in the United Kingdom to provide free credit scores and reports, along with advice to help consumers make better financial decisions.
-ClearScore has since expanded to include increased visibility of affordability, using current account spending patterns via Open Banking.
-The company has over 17m users and operates in the United Kingdom, Australia, South Africa and Canada.
+It claims that it was the first company in the United Kingdom to provide free credit scores and credit report.
+ClearScore then expanded to include increased visibility of affordability, using current account spending patterns via Open Banking.
+As of 2024, the company had over 20m users and operates in the United Kingdom, Australia, New Zealand, South Africa and Canada.